-Subcontractor vs. General Contractor: What’s the Difference?
+Subcontractor vs. General Contractor: What’s the Key Differences?

 In any construction project, it is paramount to identify various professionals involved and their responsibilities.
 There is often confusion between subcontractor vs. general contractor It is important to note these differences, especially when it comes to steering projects and coverage compensation.
 In this article, we will be discussing general contractors/subcontractors and their roles and responsibilities along with LiteSpeed Insurance.

 What is a General Contractor?
+What does he do?

 A General Contractor is an agent who is authorized to take full control of the construction project right from the initial stage till the end.
 They act as the core client interface and are responsible for subcontractors, permits, schedules and costs, among other things.
 General contractors are responsible for the overall management of the entire construction project, including initial planning and up to the stage of project completion to the client’s satisfaction.